Despite TV streaming services on the rise with their own original series, cable TV networks remain a solid mainstay.

 This show never shies away from showing the underbelly of Los Angeles.
 And yet, it still makes Moody's exploits all the more colorful.
 Part of that is due to Duchovny, who gives a fun edge to Moody.

-Based on the Roland Emmerich sci-fi cult hit, Stargate SG-1 continues the events of the movie with the US government authorizing the use of the transporter device, Stargate, to explore other planets by sending the elite SG-1 special operations team.
+Based on Roland Emmerich's 1994 cult hit sci-fi film, Stargate SG-1 continues the events of the movie with the US government authorizing the use of the transporter device, Stargate, to explore other planets by sending the elite SG-1 special operations team.

 Out of all the Stargate spin-offs, Stargate SG-1 is the most foundational of the franchise.
 With its narrative themes, intriguing visuals, and fully-realized characters, it surpasses the bar that other sci-fi TV series like Star Trek and Battlestar Galactica set.